-The head office of the Company is registered at the address: 59 Tauyelsizdik Ave, Z00T2D0, Astana, Kazakhstan.
+The Company's head office is registered at: 59 Tauyelsizdik Ave, Z00T2D0, Astana, Kazakhstan.

-The accompanying interim condensed consolidated financial statements of the Group were approved by the Chairman of the Management Board and the Chief Accountant on 3 May 2023.
+The accompanying interim condensed consolidated financial statements of the Group were approved by the Chairman of the Management Board and the Chief Accountant on 2 November 2023.